digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/swap.rst

 =====

 An :ref:`asset swap <module-daml-finance-instrument-swap-asset-instrument-28127>`
-is a general type of swap with two legs: one which pays a fix rate and another one which pays the performance of an asset.
+is a general type of swap with two legs: one which pays an interest rate and another one which pays the performance of an asset (or a basket of assets).
 It can be used to model:

 * equity swaps
 * some types of commodity swaps (of the form *performance vs rate*)